favware/cliff-jumper/README.md

-                                          default "true" when CI=true, "false" otherwise (default: false) --no-skip-tag                           Whether to skip creating a git tag default "true" when CI=true, "false" otherwise -v, --verbose                           Whether to print verbose information (default: false) -h, --help                              display help for command
+                                          default "true" when CI=true, "false" otherwise (default: false) --no-skip-tag                           Whether to skip creating a git tag default "true" when CI=true, "false" otherwise --github-repo                           The GitHub repository to use for linking to issues and PRs in the changelog.
+                                          You can pass the unique string "auto" to automatically set this value as {{org}}/{{name}} as provided from --org and --name
+                                          This should be in the format "owner/repo" You can use the "GITHUB_REPO" environment variable to automatically set this value --github-token                          A token to authenticate requests to the GitHub API.
+This is required when using the "--github-repo" option.
+You can also set the "GITHUB_TOKEN" environment variable.
+  -v, --verbose                           Whether to print verbose information (default: false) -h, --help                              display help for command
 ```